ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 Guerrilla gardening in Europe has flourished as a form of ecological resistance and urban reimagination, particularly in cities where austerity, vacancy, or overdevelopment have left grey zones ripe for reclaiming.
-From Berlin’s abandoned lots transformed into community herb gardens to London roundabouts secretly seeded with wildflowers, these unsanctioned green interventions challenge the sterile logic of urban planning.
+From Berlin’s abandoned lots changed into community herb gardens to London roundabouts secretly seeded with wildflowers, these unsanctioned green interventions challenge the sterile logic of urban planning.
 Groups like [Incredible Edible in the UK](https://www.incredibleedible.org.uk) and Nomadisch Grün in Berlin—famous for [Prinzessinnengarten](https://prinzessinnengarten.net/)—have demonstrated how food-growing and spontaneous